- Address Changes

 Students must drop classes via the Web by logging into Pipeline.
 If a student has a hold and needs help dropping a class then they should send an e-mail request from their WSU e-mail account to firstname.lastname@example.org with the appropriate course information.
 Students may drop a class for fifteen week classes through the end of the fourth week of class.
 Classes that are dropped do not appear on the transcript.

 Beginning the fifth week of class students are no longer allowed to drop but must withdraw from classes.
-Click here for instructions on how to request to withdraw from a class via pipeline, or view a how-to video here.
+View a how-to video here.
 It is the student’s responsibility to request the withdrawal.
 Failure to do so will result in a grade of F. Beginning Fall 2011, the withdrawal period for full-term classes ends at the end of the tenth week of the term.
 See the Academic Calendar for specific information on when the withdrawal period ends.

 Students who drop all classes by the last day to drop will have the registration fee waived.
 Check specific course drop dates by clicking on the "Course Ref.
 No." link next to the course on the Class Schedule site.